 His research has been published in the American Journal of Sociology, American Sociological Review, Organization Science, Management Science, Sociological Science, and the Academy of Management Review.
 His book, Judge Thy Neighbor: Denunciations in the Spanish Inquisition, Romanov Russia, and Nazi Germany, was published by Columbia University Press.

-Prior to joining Booth, Patrick was a Postdoctoral Research Scholar at Columbia Business School in New York City.
+Prior to joining UC-Irvine, Patrick was an Assistant Professor at the Booth School of Business at the University of Chicago.
 He received his B.A. in Economics from the University of Chicago and his Ph.D. in Sociology from Stanford University.